panta-123/hcana_container_doc/source/container.rst

 High-energy and nuclear physics experiments and simulations often require a myriad of software packages, libraries, and dependencies.
 Managing and deploying these software components can be challenging.
-In this chapter, we will explore how containers offer a practical solution to handle software packages in the context of high-energy and nuclear physics research.

 Challenges of Software Package Management
 -------------------------------------------